 The most tender and juicy part of the lamb is Lion.
 Normally people used this cut for roasting.
 A shoulder and leg cut is best for slow cooking.

 Whenever you take meat try to take fresh meat that is more pink or bright red in color.
-Avoid if it shades like purple or getting darker as it's old meat that must be smelly or will not turn out so well in taste.
+Avoid if it shades like purple or gets darker as it's old meat that must be smelly or will not turn out so well in taste.

 Follow the few tips when cooking lamb or any other meat: